 Seeing someone who was much younger than him, diagnosed later than he was, and in much worse condition made Michael realize that he could offer help and encouragement to his neighbor and to others going through this difficult journey.
 He began to look for ways that he could advocate for others with ALS.

 He got in touch with the ALS Association of Texas and decided to participate in the Walk to Defeat ALS in Dallas.
 Through his fundraising, he hopes to make a big impact on his local ALS community and help those who are less fortunate than himself.
-So far, he has raised over $250,000 for the Walk to Defeat ALS.
+So far, he has raised over $300,000 for the Walk to Defeat ALS, breaking both state and national records.

 “What shocked me from the association standpoint was what the ALS Association of Texas does in terms of loaning equipment and helping people who are less fortunate.
 I have a breathing machine that I use.
 It costs $14,000.
 I’m retired and have the financial means to pay for that, but there are a lot of people who don’t and who need not only financial help but also social services help to get into a clinic or help with questions.
 So, when I thought about how I could make an impact, I felt like I can make the biggest impact by staying local with ALS Texas.”